Jala3400/Logo_to_ASCII/docs/faq.md

 -   **Can we mix multiple character sets (dicts)?**
     Yes, you can use multiple dicts separated by a comma: `-d box_all,blocks`.

+-   **The edges look a bit cloudy**
+    You can give a higher value to `-m`, like 0.9 or 0.99, which results in sharper edges.
+This is usually a problem with really bright images.